Christina Lamb: Journalism

+Lamb is a member of the international board of the Institute for War & Peace Reporting (IWPR) and is a Patron of the UK-registered charity Afghan Connection.

+Books and plays

 I Am Malala, an account of the life of main author Malala Yousafzai, has been translated into 40 languages, and has sold close to two million copies worldwide.

 Her book Nujeen: One Girl's Incredible Journey from War-torn Syria in a Wheelchair co-written with Nujeen Mustafa, was published by William Collins (London) in September 2016 and was translated in nine languages.
 The book Nujeen inspired a five-movement cantata Everyday Wonders: The Girl from Aleppo written by Kevin Crossley-Holland (text) and Cecilia McDowall (music) first performed by The National Children's Choir of Great Britain in Birmingham Town Hall on 10 August 2018.

 Lamb's book Our Bodies, Their Battlefield was published by William Collins (London) in March 2020 and by Scribner (New York) in September 2020 and was translated into 14 languages.
 Her latest book The Prince Rupert Hotel for the Homeless: A True Story of Love and Compassion Amid a Pandemic was published by William Collins (London) in June 2022.

 Her first play Drones, Baby, Drones with Ron Hutchison was performed at London's Arcola Theatre in 2016.

-Lamb is a Patron of the UK-registered charity Afghan Connection.